The Cast of 'Nobody Wants This:' Who Plays Who in the Netflix Rom-Com Series

 (Image credit: Saeed Adyan/Netflix)

-Noah Roklov is an unconventional, modern-day rabbi who wants to achieve his dream of being head rabbi and find his soulmate.
+Noah Roklov is an unconventional, modern-day rabbi who dreams of becoming head rabbi and finding his soulmate.
 Nobody Wants This's epic love story kicks off when he meets shiksa Joanne, shortly after breaking things off with his long-term, perfect Jewish girlfriend Rebecca.

-Adam Brody needs no introduction for millennial women, as he's best known for playing teen heartthrob Seth Cohen in The O.C.
+Adam Brody, 45, needs no introduction for millennial women, as he's best known for playing teen heartthrob Seth Cohen in the hit 2000s series The O.C.
 Since then, he has also starred in 2005's Mr. and Mrs. Smith, 2009's Jennifer's Body, 2015's Sleeping With Other People, Crackle's StartUp, 2019's Ready or Not, 2020's Promising Young Woman, ABC's Single Parents, FX's Fleishman Is in Trouble, and 2023's American Fiction.
 (He's also married to Gossip Girl star Leighton Meester.)

 Justine Lupe as Morgan